A Comprehensive Approach to Assess the Impact of Microbial Impurities on Patient Safety and Product Quality of Biologics

 Friedrich studied biology with a focus on Microbiology at the Technical University of Braunschweig, Germany.
 Diploma at German Strain Culture Collection (DSMZ), Braunschweig, Germany.
 Degree at Institute of Microbiology and Hygiene, Charité, Berlin, Germany.
 Since 2001 employed at Roche Diagnostics (Pharma Technical Operations) working as Micro lab manager on various topics (environmental monitoring, cleaning analytics, microbiological IPC and analytics for release).
 Currently Friedrich is QC Lead iNeST Project (individualized Neoantigen Specific Therapy) at Roche.
 In his previous role as Senior Manager Microbiology Friedrich led several Roche/Genentech Micro expert teams (e.g. identification, microbiological testing).
 He is Head of Roche/Genentech global Endotoxin Expert Group since 2013 and Roche/Genentech global SME on microbial product contaminations.

-And Presented by Shabnam Solati, CEO & Co-Founder at CTL-MAT
+Followed by Shabnam Solati, CEO & Co-Founder at CTL-MAT

 Shabnam Solati, CEO & Co-Founder, developed a Monocyte Activation Test to meet the end-to-end MAT needs of the industry, with pyrogen detection and quantification levels that are unprecedented.
 With the expertise of MAT and the knowledge regarding all the test’s potential abilities, Shabnam is dedicated to building the future of MAT beyond where it is today.
 Therefore, research, development and innovative technologies are continuous focus points at CTL-MAT.